-The exception There are occasions in subsection (c)(13) recognizes that Rule 49 is not intended to require admission to the D.C.
-Bar where which an attorney with a principal office outside the District of Columbia is incidentally and temporarily required to come into the District of Columbia to admitted in another jurisdiction may provide legal services toon a elient.
+The exceptionThere are occasions in subsection (c)(13) recognizes that Rule 49 is not intended to require admission to the D.C.
+Bar wherewhich an attorney with a principal office outside the District of Columbia is incidentally and temporarily required to come into the District of Columbia to-admitted in another jurisdiction may provide legal services toon a client.

 The exception requires that the lawyer's presence in the District of Columbia be both incidental and temporary.
 Whether the lawyer's presence basis in the District is "incidental" to the District of Columbia and to the lawyer's authorized practice in another jurisdiction depends on a variety of factors.
-For example, there is no intent to prohibit a lawyer based outside the District from taking a deposition inof Columbia under circumstances that do not create an action pending in another forum, or closing a transaction relating to another jurisdiction, at a location in the District of Columbia, where the person performing the legal services is authorized to practice law and in good standing in another state or territory or in a foreign country and the person does not suggest to any client or other persons involved in the matter that the lawyer is licensed in the District unreasonable risk to the interests of their clients, the public, or the courts.
+For example, there is no intent to prohibit a lawyer based outside the District from taking a deposition inof Columbia under circumstances that do not create an action pending in another forum, or closing a transaction relating to another jurisdiction, at a location in the District of Columbia, where the person performing the legal services is authorized to practice law and in good standing in another state or territory or in a foreign country and the person does not suggest to any client or other persons involved in the matter that the lawyer is licensed in the Districtunreasonable risk to the interests of their clients, the public, or the courts.
 Rule 49(c)(13) authorizes law practice in two circumstances.

 Where, however, an There is no single test to determine whether an attorney's services are provided on a "temporary" basis in the District, and may therefore be permissible under Rule 49(c)(13).
-Services may be "temporary" even though the attorney provides legal services concerning a transaction related to in the District from a location within the District on a recurring basis, or for an extended period of Columbia, time, as when the attorney may be engaged in the practice of is representing a client in a single lengthy negotiation or litigation.
-For example, an attorney who spends several weeks or even months in the District in connection with a case that does not involve the District and that is pending in a court outside the District may be only temporarily in the District for purposes of Rule 49(c)(13).
-If an attorney's principal place of business is in the District, the attorney is not practicing law in the District of Columbia because the attorney's presence is not incidental.
+Services may be "temporary" even though the attorney provides legal services concerning a transaction related toin the District from a location within the Districton a recurring basis, or for an extended period of Columbia,time, as when the attorney may be engaged in the practice of is representing a client in a single lengthy negotiation or litigation.
+For example, an attorney who spends several weeks or even months in the District in connection with a case that does not involve the District for purposes of Rule 49(c)(13).
+If an attorney's principal place of business is in the District, the attorney is not practicing law in the District of a temporary because the attorney's presence is not incidental.
 Whether a transaction is related to on a temporary basis.